Skip to main content

 A common approach to attempt to solve this problem is to separate your application state into a stable component that others can rely on, and a portion that may change during updates.
 The most natural place to do this would be for the game assets: for example, if your game has a gold ERC20 token, you guarantee this token will not change (but how gold is used in the game may vary per update).
 However, making gold your stable API implicitly constrains something else: how is gold created?
 Remember that the gold's circulating supply is decided by the mint function.

 To think about why this constrains the minting function for gold, think of your game as a sovereign rollup (anybody can change their interpretation of the game rules as they wish).
-If a player thinks the game has too high gold emission and think the game economy would be better if it were lowered, they can publish new rules for interpreting the rollup data and try to convince more players to join in on that interpretation.
-However, if gold is a stable API, we cannot have players start mods with different gold emissions because each mod would require a new gold contract whose supply and mint are decided by different logic.
+If a player thinks the game has too high gold emission and that the game economy would be better if it were lowered, they can publish new rules for interpreting the rollup data and try to convince more players to join in on that interpretation.
+However, if gold is a stable API, we cannot have players start mods with different gold emissions because each mod would require a new gold contract, whose supply and mint are decided by different logic.

 In this way, game composition is not only difficult, but it can also drastically lower moddability of your game (even when picking a very minimal surface like just the tokens of your game).
 However, solving this dilemma will be one of the key benefits of our construction.